aishaola/SocialGood/Original App Design Project - README Template.md

 * Users can post pictures
 * Users can post links
 * Users can subscribe to categories of interest
-* User can create profiles and follow other
+* User can create profiles and follow others
+* Users can edit their profiles
 * Profiles will have bio
+* User can add bio and categories of interest to display on profile
 * Users can 'reshare' posts
+* Profiles followed will show up on their feed
+* Algorithm: Search for posts based on categories/interests
+* Algorithm: Search for profiles based on category/interests

 **Optional Nice-to-have Stories**

 * Users can make mixed media posts
+* Users can have pinned content
+* Users can save posts to refer back to later
 * New users are taken to a page that prompts them to follow accounts listed under categorires they are interested in
 * Users can fundraise through the app
 * User bio can be built on to include more types of information
-* Protest map
+* Google maps API can be used to find issues local to user's area
+* Google maps API can be used to create protest map/create events

 ### 2. Screen Archetypes